iter8-tools/docs/docs/tutorials/integrations/ghactions.md

 ## Example

-In this example, you will run the [Your First Experiment](../../getting-started/your-first-experiment.md) but at the end of the experiment, Iter8 will trigger a workflow on GitHub.
+In this example, you will run the [Your first performance test](../../getting-started/first-performance.md) but at the end of the experiment, Iter8 will trigger a workflow on GitHub.

 In this simple example, the workflow will simply print out an experiment summary that it will receive with the `repository_dispatch`.
 In a more sophisticated scenario, the workflow could, for example, read from an experiment summary and determine what to do next.